 The Ann Arbor Temple is an urban temple surrounded by a large garden with a meditation area and large trees.
 We offer daily meditation practice, weekly courses in meditation and yoga and monthly retreats.
-Public Services are on Sunday at 10 am and 4 pm.
+Public Services are on Sundays (every Sunday at 10 am; 1st & 3rd Sundays at 4 pm).
 For children and family, we offer Family Service on the second Sunday of each month and also offer programs for middle schoolers and teens.

 Resident priest, Haju Sunim (Linda Lundquist) is a student of Ven.
 Samu Sunim's since 1976 and was ordained a priest in 1989 and was recipient of his Dharma transmission in 1999.
 She currently serves as a senior teacher for the Society while residing at the Ann Arbor temple, where you can find her working in the garden, conducting meditation, and guiding the community.